madnuttah/unbound-docker/README.md

 You can view the changelogs in the [`Releases`](https://github.com/madnuttah/unbound-docker/releases) section.

 # About this Image
 Are you looking for a simple and secure way to run your own DNS resolver?
 Do you want to block ads, malware, and trackers at the network level with an actively maintained Docker image?
-Here's my lightweight and trustworthy Alpine Linux based Docker image that runs Unbound, a high-performance recursive DNS server brought to you by the nice folks @nlnetlabs.
+Here's my lightweight and trustworthy Alpine Linux based Docker image that runs Unbound, a high-performance recursive DNS server brought to you by the nice folks [@NLnetLabs](https://github.com/NLnetLabs).

 [`Detailed Readme`](https://github.com/madnuttah/unbound-docker/blob/main/doc/README_EN.md)